sumitbiddu/Page-Object-Model-Project/README.md

-# Page Object Model (POM) Automation Framework
+# Page Object Model (POM) Automation Framework – PHPTRAVELS

 ## Overview

 This project is a Selenium-based UI automation framework built using the Page Object Model (POM) design pattern.

-It automates key user flows for a sample web application (ToolsQA), including login, book search, and profile actions.
+It automates an end-to-end user flow on the PHPTRAVELS application including login, service selection, cart management, checkout, and invoice generation.

-The purpose of this project is to demonstrate practical knowledge of UI automation, test structuring, and reusable framework design.
+The goal of this project is to demonstrate real-world automation flow design, reusable framework structure, and maintainable test architecture.

+---

+## Application Under Test

+PHPTRAVELS – Client Area & Services Module

 ---